deed02392/BROADcast/README.md

 # BROADcast

-(Go to [releases](https://github.com/garnetius/BROADcast/releases) to download the latest Windows build.)
+(Go to [releases](https://github.com/garnetius/BROADcast/releases) page to download the latest Windows build.)

-**BROADcast** is a little Windows program which forces global UDP broadcast packets on all network interfaces.
+**BROADcast** is a tiny Windows program which forces global IPv4 UDP broadcast packets on all network interfaces (Ethernet & Wi-Fi).

-*Administrator privileges are required to run this software.
-See the OpenVPN example below.*
+*Administrator privileges are required to run this utility.
+See the OpenVPN section below.*

 This allows proper functionality of applications which expect UDP broadcast packets to be sent (and received) across all network interfaces available